AndiSwiss/FHNW_OOP2_ChatClient/README.md

-# FHNW_OOP2_ChatClient
+# AChat - a chat client by Andreas Ambühl
-A chat client for the semester project at FHNW in FS2019
+This is my chat client for the semester project at FHNW in FS2019.

-See a short description of the project here: http://javaprojects.ch/chatroom.html
+See a short description of the project here (including information about the server-port): http://javaprojects.ch/chatroom.html

+The above mentioned server http://javaprojects.ch also serves as the main chat-server, which can be used by this chat client

 The code for the chat-server is hosted here (GitLab-Repository of our teacher Bradley Richards): https://gitlab.fhnw.ch/bradley.richards/java-projects